Nael-Studio/nael-platform/.github/INSTRUCTIONS.md

 1. **Plan first**
    - Capture requirements in the shared TODO tracker (GitHub issues, project board, or automation).
    - Each task should include acceptance criteria and cross-reference the relevant packages.
+   - The logger package is the first deliverable for any new milestone—confirm `@nl-framework/logger` capabilities up front before expanding other surfaces.
 2. **Scaffold consistently**
    - Use Bun workspaces for every new package and keep TypeScript configs aligned with `tsconfig.base.json`.
    - Expose ESM builds with declaration files and mark publishable packages with `"publishConfig"`.
+   - Route all console or telemetry output through the shared logger; never instantiate ad-hoc loggers inside feature packages.
+   - Resolve the logger from the DI container (`LoggerFactory` → `.create()`) inside runtime surfaces and examples; avoid importing `console` in framework-managed code paths.
+   - When bootstrapping samples, register request logging middleware using the shared logger and log lifecycle events (`listen`, `close`, error handlers) through it.
 3. **Configuration & secrets**
    - Store defaults in YAML under `config/` with environment overrides like `development.yaml`, `production.yaml` or `env.yaml` per service.
    - Use `config/env.example.yaml` as the template for environment-specific values and never commit real secrets.